xtdb/core2/README.md

 might later be ported to Rust.
 Crux bitemporal semantics will be possible to implement on top of it.

-Work currently happens here: [examples/arrow-jnr/]

 *Earlier brief, still somewhat true:* The plan of attack using Rust+Arrow to build a bitemporal Datalog engine based on columnar formats using a set of primitives somewhat inspired by KDB to implement the engine itself.
+See spikes under [rust/]

 ### Goals